nakamingos/steggy-metadata-injector/README.md

 **Supported Input Types:**
 - **File Path**: Path to a steganography-encoded image
+- **Directory Path**: Process all images in a directory (non-recursive)
 - **Data URI**: `data:image/png;base64,iVBORw0KG...`
 - **Hex String**: `0x646174613a696d6167...`

 **What it does:**
-1. Prompts for input (file path, Data URI, or hex string)
+1. Prompts for input (file path, directory, Data URI, or hex string)
+2. If directory: processes all images and asks once if you want to save all
-2. Extracts and displays the embedded JSON data
+3. Extracts and displays the embedded JSON data from each image
-3. Asks if you want to save the data to metadata files
+4. Asks if you want to save the data to metadata files
-4. If yes:
+5. If yes:
    - Converts input to Data URI format (if not already)
    - Generates SHA-256 hash of the Data URI
    - **If input is a file**: Copies the existing file directly to preserve quality